cau-placc/haskell-src-transformation/CONTRIBUTING.md

  - the code has been formatted with [Brittany][software/Brittany]
  - [HLint][software/HLint] prints no hint that is not explicitly ignored in `.hlint.yaml`
- - the `freec` executable and the unit tests compile without warnings,
+ - the `haskell-src-transformations` executable and the unit tests compile without warnings,
  - all unit tests pass,
- - all examples in the `./example` directory compile using `freec --transform-pattern-matching` without errors,
- - Coq compiles the generated code as well as the example proofs without errors,
  - Haddock generates the documentation without errors and there are no out of scope references in the documentation.